ankits0ni/database_testing/README.md

 ## Introduction

-This document details a comprehensive heuristic evaluation of the eConestoga application, conducted to identify usability issues and suggest improvements.
-The evaluation is based on Nielsen's ten heuristics, which serve as a guideline for understanding common usability principles.
-By systematically examining the application against these heuristics, we aim to enhance its user experience, ensuring it is intuitive and efficient for users.
-Each identified issue is accompanied by a recommendation and a severity rating to prioritize the necessary changes.
+This heuristic evaluation assesses the usability of the eConestoga application, conducted by me, Ankit Soni.
+The evaluation is based on Nielsen's ten heuristics, aiming to identify usability issues and recommend improvements.
+Each issue identified reflects my analysis and understanding of user interaction challenges within the application.
+The recommendations provided are tailored to enhance user experience and usability, ensuring the application meets the expectations of its users effectively.

 ---